 The ACLU of RI strongly supports this bill, which would remove the term "moral turpitude" from state licensing statutes as the basis for denying or revoking a person's professional license.
-It is a welcome first step in bringing some level of rationality to a mish-mash of state licensing statutes that can have a devastating impact on individuals seeking to enter a profession for which they may have trained years.
+It is an important step in bringing some level of rationality to a mish-mash of state licensing statutes that can have a devastating impact on individuals seeking to enter a profession for which they may have trained years.
+It also is in line with this legislature's efforts to remove unnecessary employment and licensing barriers for people with criminal records.